-The market regulator SEBI has come up with a new system for mutual fund classification.
-The new system aims to bring uniformity among the schemes launched by different mutual fund houses, thus enhancing scheme comparison across mutual fund houses.
-Based on the classification, mutual funds will be forced to merge or change the fundamental characteristics of a particular scheme.
-This move might have both short and long term impacts on your investment portfolio depending on the schemes you have currently invested.
+The market regulator SEBI has come up with a new categorization of mutual funds.
+The new categorization of mutual funds system aims to bring uniformity among the schemes launched by different mutual fund houses, thus enhancing scheme comparison across mutual fund houses.
+Based on the new categorization of mutual funds, they will be forced to merge or change the fundamental characteristics of a particular scheme.
+This move might have both short and long-term impacts on your investment portfolio depending on the schemes you have currently invested.

-So what are the new categories of mutual funds in India?
+So what are the new categorization of mutual funds in India?

 Mutual funds are formally categorized by the asset class of investments they own.
 Mutual Funds are also classified based on their structure like open-ended and closed-ended.
 Open-ended funds buy and sell units on a continuously and, thus, allow investors to enter and exit as per their convenience.
 As per the new classification, all open-ended mutual fund schemes will be placed under the following categories: